um-grex/grex-docs/content/docs/grex/running/batch/_index.md

 - The maximum number of processor-minutes for all currently running jobs of a group without a RAC is 4M.
 - The maximum number of jobs that a user may have queued to run is 4000.
 The maximum size of an array job is 2000.
 - Users without a RAC award are allowed to simultaneously use up to 400 CPU cores per accounting group.
-- There are limits on number of GPUs that can be used on contributed hardware.
-TODO
+- There are limits on number of GPUs that can be used on contributed hardware (1 GPU per job).

-## Batch jobs use cases
+## Typical Batch job cases

 Any batch job is submitted with **sbatch** command.
 Batch jobs are usually shell (BASH, etc.) scripts wrapping around the invocation of a code.
 The comments on top of the script that start with _#SBATCH_ are interpreted by the SLURM scheduler as options for resource requests: